dzufferey/dzufferey.github.io/concurrency_theory_2018/notes_2.md

 __Clarification about "safe".__

-Unfortunately, the term safe is overloaded in the contex of Petri Net.
+Unfortunately, the term safe is overloaded in the context of Petri Net.
 It can mean:
 1. safe = 1-bounded
 2. safe as satisfies a safety (reachability) property.